Police: Parade-crash suspect was in a domestic disturbance - NewsBreak

 His attorney in those cases, Joseph Domask, said he was not representing him in the parade crash.

-The Milwaukee County District Attorney’s Office said prosecutors' $1,000 bail recommendation for Brooks was “inappropriately low,” given the charges.
-The DA's office said it is investigating the matter.
+The Milwaukee County District Attorney’s Office said prosecutors’ $1,000 bail recommendation for Brooks was “inappropriately low” given the charges he faced.
+The DA’s office said it is investigating the matter.

-Republican Rebecca Kleefisch, a former Wisconsin lieutenant governor who is running for governor in 2022, called the killings “yet another avoidable tragedy that occurred because a violent career criminal was allowed to walk free and terrorize our community.”

 Brooks is an aspiring rapper.
 On a YouTube page, a video that has since been removed showed him rapping in front a red Ford SUV resembling the one at the parade.
 The rapper uses the name MathBoi Fly on his Twitter and other social media accounts.